charmplusplus/charm/doc/projections/manual.rst

 documentation, Projections is capable of handling data from 8000+ processors but with somewhat severe tool responsiveness issues.
-We have developed an approach to mitigate this data size problem with options to trim-off “uninteresting” processors’ data by not writing such data at the end of an application’s execution.
+We have developed an approach to mitigate this data size problem with options to trim-off "uninteresting" processors’ data by not writing such data at the end of an application’s execution.

-This is currently done through heuristics to pick out interesting extremal (i.e. poorly behaved) processors and at the same time using a k-means clustering to pick out exemplar processors from equivalence classes to form a representative subset of processor data.
+This is currently done through heuristics to pick out interesting extremal (i.e. poorly behaved) processors and at the same time using a :math:`k`-means clustering to pick out exemplar processors from equivalence classes to form a representative subset of processor data.
 The analyst is advised to also link in the summary module via ``+tracemode summary`` and enable the ``+sumDetail`` option in order to retain some profile